-Holiday activities such as family gatherings, dinners, religious services and phone calls, offer many opportunities to connect with family and friends and should be fulfilling experiences.
-However, for people with hearing loss, these events may be stressful because of challenging listening environments.
-Here are some steps to help ensure your ability to be an active participant in all the activities that you love.
+Holiday activities like family gatherings, dinners, religious services and phone calls offer us the opportunity to connect with family and friends and these should be fulfilling experiences.
+However, for people with hearing loss, these events can present challenging listening environments.

-The listening needs assessment begins the selection process by identifying the situations that are most important for you to hear better in.
-Lifestyle and priorities are considered to find a hearing solution that covers all your most important activities.
+If you find that you’re still having trouble hearing during the holidays or in group settings, schedule a listening needs assessment with your audiologist.
+A listening needs assessment can help you by identifying the situations that are most important for you to hear better in.
+Your lifestyle and priorities are also considered to find a hearing solution that covers all your most important activities.

 Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
 To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.